microsoftgraph/group-membership-management/README.md

                tenantId - This is your Azure Active Directory tenant Id, where GMM Azure resources were created.

                keyVaultReaders_prod - This is a list of service principals that will have access to the keyvaults in production environment. i.e. your own Azure user id, an Azure group id.
+This variable's value is a JSON string that represents an array.
+See JSON format below.

                keyVaultReaders_nonprod - This is a list of service principals that will have access to the keyvaults in non-production environments. i.e. your own Azure user id, an Azure group id.
+This variable's value is a JSON string that represents an array.
+See JSON format below.

-               This variable's value is a JSON string that represents an array, notice that each object in the array has two properties:
+               keyVaultReaders_prod/nonprod variables must be a JSON string that represents an array, notice that each object in the array has two properties:

                objectId: This is the group or user object id.
                permissions: This is the list of permissions that will be set.